 If a consignment consists of more than one item the total number of goods is being taken under consideration as the value of the consignment.
 The IOSS does not cover sales of goods that are subject to excise duties.

-From 1 April 2021, you can register businesses on the IOSS portal of any EU Member State.
+Since April 2021, you can register on the IOSS portal of any EU Member State.
 If businesses are not based in the EU, they will normally need to appoint an EU-established intermediary to fulfil their VAT obligations under IOSS.

 Global VAT Compliance can help you with your VAT obligations so you can focus on your expanding business.
-Contact GVC now and soon you will receive a VAT assessment from one of our VAT specialists.
+Click here to view our IOSS / OSS Solutions

 You do not need to charge VAT on sales if: